Belgrade Marathon: History

 In 2020, the race was initially postponed to 18 October 2020 due to the coronavirus pandemic.
 However, the marathon was eventually cancelled after the organizers were unable to secure approval to hold the marathon with coronavirus controls in place.

-In 2022 race, there was 668 finishers (105 women's and 563 men's) from 41 countries.
+In 2022 edition, there were 668 finishers (105 women's and 563 men's) from 41 countries.
+In 2023, the record number of 10,000 participants and 885 marathon finishers ran the Belgrade Marathon.
+In 2024, that number increased to 13,000 participants and 1,264 marathon finishers.

 Other races

-In addition to the marathon, the event also holds three other races.
+In addition to the marathon, the event also holds three other races: